ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 Android local store, html5 local storage, whatever's available.
 Simple API that uses calls like `setItem(key, value)`, `removeItem(key)`, `getItem(key)`.
 Includes JSON abstraction for storing / retrieving data.

+### Compiling to platforms

+To compile, extend the class you're porting to, and use the platform-specific core objects.
+Centeral codebase lives seperately from platform-specific code, which passes in objects like HtmlStorage or FlashAudio as interfaces to the game loop.

+`public class MyGameHtml extends HtmlGame`

+### PlayN for the Future

+Framework allows easy extension to new platforms.
+Takes any Java-based library and can compile it down to all platforms